JessicaRodriguesFelix/final-portfolio-multiverse-apprenticeship/README.md

 ## Bootcamp Projects
 ### Front-end Project
  -   Developed a front-end application using **TypeScript** and **React**, demonstrating my ability to build components and develop user interfaces.
- -   Skills Developed: `Problem-solving` and `code debugging` using Chrome DevTools and Visual Studio Code
+ -   **Skills Developed**: `Problem-solving` and `code debugging` using Chrome DevTools and Visual Studio Code
- -   Link to the project: Crush Club Wines: https://github.com/JessicaRodriguesFelix/wine-lovers-UI
+ -   **Link to the project**: Crush Club Wines: https://github.com/JessicaRodriguesFelix/wine-lovers-UI
 ### Back-end Project
  -   Developed a back-end application using **Java Spring Boot**, demonstrating capability to create endpoints for performing CRUD operations.
- -   Skills Developed: `Problem-solving`, data schema and endpoint `design and evaluation`, `testing` Postman, and `code debugging` with the IntelliJ debugger.
+ -   **Skills Developed**: `Problem-solving`, data schema and endpoint `design and evaluation`, `testing` Postman, and `code debugging` with the IntelliJ debugger.
- -   Link to the project: Crush Club Wines: https://github.com/JessicaRodriguesFelix/wine-lovers-UI
+ -   **Link to the project**: Crush Club Wines: https://github.com/JessicaRodriguesFelix/wine-lovers
 ### Hackathon Project
 ### Deployment Project